 - What is your current business structure?
 Liability and tax considerations will heavily influence the type of business you choose to form.
 Consult a C.P.A.
 It is of the utmost importance to adhere to the formalities required for the business structure you choose.
 Failure to do so may expose you to additional liability.

 - Privacy You What information are you collecting?
 What do you do with the information?

-App Lawyer Jovan Johnson provides practical advice for app development projects.
-Contact us now!
+Jovan Johnson provides practical advice for app development projects.
+Contact him now!